About St. Barts

 Where to stay in St. Barts

 Most accommodation in St. Barts is in private villas rather than hotels.
-The island has approximately 450 rental villas and only a handful of small hotels.
-The largest has around 90 rooms.
-This villa-centric landscape is where our 20+ years of expertise matters most: we know the properties, the views, and which villas suit different guests.
+The island has around 500 rental villas and only a handful of small hotels — the largest has around 90 rooms.
+There are no international hotel chains.
+This villa-centric landscape is where our 20+ years of local knowledge matters most: we know the properties, the actual views from each one, and which villas work for different types of guests.

 Main areas of St. Barts